Chapter 15 Model selection and combinations in ADAM

 - Which of the explanatory variables to use?

 - Should we select model or combine forecasts from different ones?

 - Do we need all models in the pool?

 - How should we do all the above?

-- What about the demand occurrence part of the model? (this question has already been answered in Section 13.1.6).
+- What about the demand occurrence part of the model? (luckily, this question has already been answered in Section 13.1.6).

-In this chapter, we discuss all aspects, related to model selection and combinations in ADAM.
-We will start the discussion with principles based on information criteria, we will then move to more complicated topics, related to pooling and then we will finish with selection and combinations based on rolling origin.
+In this chapter, we discuss the aspects, related to model selection and combinations in ADAM.
+We start the discussion with principles based on information criteria (discussed in Chapter 13 of Svetunkov (2021c)) for both ETS and ARIMA.
+We then move to the explanatory variables selection and finish with topics, related to combinations of models.